JV17/JVMenuPopover/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=2MG6kVMMuTo?autoplay=1" target="_blank">![screenshot-1](Previews/jvmenu.preview2.gif)</a>

+## Requirements

+Developed and tested using iOS8+

+## Installation

+JVMenuPopover is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+pod "JVMenuPopover"

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.